 #3 Adding to ViewData

-SubtitleDataAttribute uses SubtitleBuilder to retrieve the proper subtitle, and places the subtitle in ViewData.
+The SubtitleDataAttribute enables page subtitles and uses SubtitleBuilder to retrieve the proper subtitle, and places the subtitle in ViewData.
 Attributes are special classes that do not afford the developer much control.
-We cannot instantiate them, nor can we supply them with non-constant parameters, so our action filter attribute must be responsible for instantiating any helper classes it needs (#2).
+Attributes require parameters that are CLR constants, so our action filter attribute must be responsible for instantiating any helper classes it needs (#2).

 Dependencies